Sydney Summer Series – Guidelines for Participants and Code of Conduct

 Any participant encountering an injured competitor during their run must stop running and render assistance.

-Once the injured participant has been rescued and taken back to the Finish or Hospital or has continued their course, any participants who rendered assistance may resume their course by returning to the last control site that they punched and punch it again to recommence timing.
-After completing their course, the participants should inform the organising club of the circumstances and the organising club will adjust their official times to discard the period that expired while rendering assistance.
+Once the injured participant has been rescued and (a) taken back to the finish, or (b) handed over for medical treatment, or (c) has continued their course, any participants who rendered assistance may resume their course by returning to the last control site that they punched and punch it again.
+Upon completing their course, the participants should inform the organising club of the circumstances and the organising club will adjust their official times to discard the period that expired while rendering assistance.

-If it is not practical for the participants who rendered assistance to recommence their course, their time will be calculated to end at the time they punched their last control, and they will receive an official score for the total value of the control sites they had visited
+If it is not practical for the participants who rendered assistance to recommence their course, their time will be calculated to end at the time they punched their last control, and they will receive an official score for the total value of the control sites they visited.